Don’t let summer bucket lists get the best of you. Try these Mom hacks to simplify life so you can focus on what really matters…the best summer yet!

 I guess worse than that would be to invite people over and leave one of your guests hanging out in the bathroom, hoping someone hears her calling you to bring her another roll of TP.

 Yikes.
 Not what I meant when I talked about scruffy hospitality. 😉

 So while you’re filling your cart at Walmart (or your virtual cart if you prefer!), be sure to add some Cottonelle Mega Rolls.
-We’re simplifying here, and who wouldn’t want to play the “out of toilet paper” game 4 fewer times per roll??
+Since we’re talking about making your life easier, who wouldn’t want to play the “out of toilet paper” game 4 fewer times per roll??
 Seriously, the Mega Rolls are four times the size of one of those sad regular sized rolls that are always hitting the cardboard center at the wrong time.

 Our family is serious about saving money.
 But when we got married, my Hubby made it clear that there were three things he wasn’t willing to compromise.
 He wanted name brand garbage bags, mayonnaise, and toilet paper.
 I don’t think that’s asking too much, even in our #yearofno.

 We love our Cottonelle!
 (I think it’s the ripples.)

 Solution: Ibotta.
 I’m going to admit a terrible secret.
 In fact, I’ll probably be kicked out of the money saving parent community for it. 😉 I’m not even trying to keep up with paper coupons this summer.
 I just don’t need the stress of paper scraps flying everywhere and pulling out the perfect coupon only to find that it’s expired.

 Don’t worry, you can save money even if you skip the coupons.
 Just open your Ibotta app and you’ll find plenty of rebates for things you were going to buy anyway.
 Click here to get cash back on that Cottonelle you bought at Walmart!